ebondu/angular2-keycloak/README.md

 ```

 Please, use Http interface to get access to Keycloak http proxy (authentication / authorization).
 Angular will inject the right provider class for you.
+Notes that init() methodes for Keycloak and KeycloakAuthz needs to be called first (i.e. in ngOnInit()).
+To pass the Keycloak authorization header, use the 'withCredentials' option.

 ```javascript
 import { Http } from '@angular/http';